 Prior to the festive award ceremony the first European Cultural Challenge will take place: A two-day advocacy retreat that brings together laureates, grantees, partners, researchers, foundations, media-makers and policy-makers to work on tangible cases that fuel positive change through culture.
 The European Cultural Challenge connects change-makers and contributes to rethinking and building Europe as an open, inclusive and democratic space.

 Outcomes of the event may vary from exploring cultural solutions to imagining campaigns and developing concrete advocacy proposals.

 History of the Award

-The award was initiated by ECF in 2008 in honour of the organisation’s former President, HRH Princess Margriet of the Netherlands, who has shown enormous dedication to the important role of culture in invigorating democracy in Europe.
+The award was initiated in 2008 in honour of the foundation’s former President, HRH Princess Margriet of the Netherlands, who has shown enormous dedication to the important role of culture in invigorating democracy in Europe.
 The Award was established in partnership with the Dutch Ministry of Education, Culture and Science and the Dutch Ministry of Foreign Affairs.

 We host a growing archive specifically dedicated to the ECF Princess Margriet Awards for Culture in our Library, including yearly publications, interviews with past laureates, speeches, videos, audio recordings, press releases and media coverage.

 Aslı Erdoğan | Navid Kermani | Luc Mishalle | Marina Naprushkina